Echo7394/EcoStat/README.md

 to create a cheap, energy saving, open source smart thermostat that doesnt spy on you.
 So, finally and most importantly, EcoStat does not use or collect any kind of telemetry data, at ALL.

-Features:
--Control of heating, cooling, and fan systems.
+**Features:**

+-Energy efficient HVAC control using timing based logic and hysteresis.
 -Web-based interface for remote control.
 -Real-time temperature and humidity display.
--Physical buttons for normal offline control of EcoStat -Mode selection (Heating, Cooling, Off).
+-Physical buttons for normal offline control.
+-Mode selection (Heating, Cooling, Off).
 -Independent Fan control (circulating fan).
--Wi-Fi setup using a captive portal.
+-Wi-Fi setup using a captive portal.**

 <hr>

 **Hardware Requirements**